 Comfortably Positioning Yourself

-Start by sitting in a supportive chair or lying down on your side, ensuring your back is straight.
-Use pillows to support your arms and back, reducing strain.
+Sit in a supportive chair or lie on your side with your back straight.
+Use pillows to support your arms and back so you’re not hunching.

 Identifying Baby’s Cues